dipy/dipy/doc/index.rst

 *************
 Announcements
 *************
+- `Dipy paper`_ accepted in Frontiers of Neuroinformatics, 22 January, 2014.
 - **Dipy 0.7.1** Released!, 16 January, 2014.
 - **Dipy 0.7.0** Released!, 23 December, 2013.
 - **Spherical Deconvolution** algorithms are now included in the current development version 0.7.0dev.
 See the examples in :ref:`gallery <examples>`, 24 June 2013.